 I’m not sure what the world’s coolest guy Fred Birch is doing here, but the shirt looks good on him.

 Everybody loves a good black band shirt.
 I know I do at least.
 Seriously, I have filled half of my t-shirt drawer with black apparel.
-Mostly for clients’ budgetary reasons, most of my shirt designs feature only one or two ink colors.
-You can make a lot of impact without a lot of colors.
-This design definitely got a lot of bang for our limited bucks!
+Mostly for clients’ budgetary reasons, most of my shirt designs feature only one or two screen printed ink colors.
+You can make a lot of impact without using a lot of colors.
+This design definitely got a lot of bang for our very limited bucks!
 I chose a cool turquoise blue and light green color combination.
 It adds a mysterious, yet soothing, aura, which stands out against the stark black background.

-The deep sea diver character wears a vintage diving helmet, which I feel adds to the mystery.
+The deep sea diver bust wears a vintage diving helmet, which I feel adds to the mystery.
 The unknown figure in the foreground makes for a dangerous and unsettling focal point.
 I added a pattern of waves to make the background behind the diver.
 The cool water shapes are actually taken from a photograph of the ocean.
 I simplified the aquatic image down to just two colors for the screen printed art.
 I accomplished this task using both Adobe Photoshop and Illustrator.

 Finally, I added the band’s name at the top of the design.
 Since there was a deep sea theme, I used a vintage font that I felt could easily be found on a pirate ship flag.
 Then I reversed the word “APOSTLES” to read in black over the green water background.
-I did this to make use of the negative space.
+I did this in order to make use of the negative space.
 This adds some depth to the design, while still being legible as part of the band name.
 Do you get it?
 Water?
 Depth?
-I’m a dad, so silly puns are my forte’.
+I am a dad, so silly puns are my forte’.

+Since I started my graphic design business, I have specialized in designing music merchandise.
 Contact me if your band or record label needs a rad shirt design!

 I made this parody shirt design for the Tennessee based country music singer Christopher Sprankle.
 When Chris moved to Lexington, KY, his manager contacted me for a two color shirt art.
 She sent me a favorite photo of Chris’s dog Grizzly, since he is popular with Chris’s rabid Instagram followers.
 Then she sent a photo of a rusty can of Grizzly brand smokeless tobacco to incorporate.
 First of all, I mocked up the word “Sprankle” in place of the Grizzly logo.
 Since the logo is a hand drawn design, rather than a commercial font, I had to draw up the grunge text manually.
 After that, I simplified the photo of Grizzly in Photoshop into a black and white image, then I further contrasted it in Adobe Illustrator to finish the effect.